Updated: May 7

 As the guide brochure for the Toco Museum explains it: “The Yorubas of Nigeria use the word Ashe to denote a person, object or place imbued with the power to make things happen, and it is such a place we wished into existence.”

-Back then towering balata trees sprinkled the land with the sticky, sweet fruit I would gather.
+Back then towering balata trees sprinkled the land with the sticky, sweet fruit.
 There were two vacation homes, a spacious one and a small one.
 Not far away the landlord's large and spooky house hid out of sight.
 Across the road was the caretaker's lodge.

-That Thursday in May none of that remained.
-The larger holiday home was reduced to concrete foundations here, steps there, a wall peeping through the trees like some ancient Mayan ruin.
+That Thursday in May none of it remained.
+The larger holiday home was reduced to concrete foundations here, a few steps there, a wall peeping through the trees like some ancient Mayan ruin.

 More remained of the smaller house, where we once laughed and played cards and ate too much, which was even sadder.
-Its walls remained but half-way to complete collapse yet for some unfathomable reason- because they could shelter no one - had been covered by an old tarpaulin.
+Its walls remained but half-way collapsed yet for some unfathomable reason- because they could shelter no one - had been covered by an old tarpaulin.

 Breakfast River Estate, 2020 by Kim Johnson.

 It was heartbreaking.
 Nothing remained to which my happy memories could attach themselves.
-I cast around for the balata tree whose fruit I'd forage, but the tangle was too thick.
+I cast around for the balata trees whose fruit I'd forage, but the tangle was as thick as a politician's lies.
 I thought of writer Umair Haque envisaged the collapse of human civilization over the next 30-50 years:

 "It’s made of climate change, mass extinction, ecological collapse, and the economic depressions, financial implosions, political upheavals, pandemics, plagues, floods, fires, and social breakdowns all those will ignite."

 I saw a coconut tree from back in the day.
-Messy, anarchic, as tangled as a Pollock painting, dying yet prolific as Nature beautifully rampant.
-I imagined the alternative: a long, high wall running beside the road to hide a hotel or time-share apartments, and I thought: Thank God for the trees.
+Messy, anarchic, as wild as a Pollock painting, dying yet prolific as Nature beautifully rampant.
+I imagined the alternative: a long, high wall running beside the road to hide a hotel or time-share apartments, and I thought: Thank God for the trees, which reconciled me to whatever havoc my species wreaks, knowing that they will ultimately triumph.

 Breakfast River Estate, 2020 by Kim Johnson.